Alena Zavarzina, snowboarder from Russia

-Alena is a Russian snowboarder who competed for Russia at the 2010 Winter Olympics in parallel giant slalom, finishing 17th.
+Alena Zavarzina is a Russian snowboarder who competed for Russia at the 2010 Winter Olympics in parallel giant slalom, finishing 17th.
+By the way, Alena is Honored Master of Sports of Russia (2011).

-In 2009 Alena won silver in the Junior World Cup and was second in the European Cup.
+In 2009 Alena won silver at the Junior World Cup and was the second at the European Cup.

 On January 19, 2011 Zavarzina became world champion in parallel giant slalom.
 She won a gold medal at the FIS Snowboarding World Championships in Telluride, Colorado.